-My research has been generously supported by the British Academy (Rising Star Engagement Award), the Centro Tedesco di Studi Veneziani, the Dahlem Research School (Honors Fellowship) and Friedrich Meinecke Society of the Freie Universität Berlin, the European Cooperation in Science & Technology (COST Action PIMo CA18140), the Fritz Thyssen Foundation (Herzog Ernst Postdoctoral Fellowship), the German Academic Exchange Service (DAAD), the German Academic Scholarship Foundation (Studienstiftung), the German Historical Institute Rome, the John Carter Brown Library at Brown University (Center for New World Comparative Studies Fellowship), St John's College Cambridge (College Research Associateship and Annual Fund), and the University of Cambridge, Faculty of History (Visiting Scholarship and George Macaulay Trevelyan Fund).
+My research has been generously supported by the British Academy (Rising Star Engagement Award), the Centro Tedesco di Studi Veneziani, the Dahlem Research School (Honors Fellowship) and Friedrich Meinecke Society of the Freie Universität Berlin, the European Cooperation in Science & Technology (COST Action PIMo CA18140), the Fritz Thyssen Foundation (Herzog Ernst Postdoctoral Fellowship), the German Academic Exchange Service (DAAD), the German Academic Scholarship Foundation (Studienstiftung), the German Historical Institute Rome, the John Carter Brown Library at Brown University (Center for New World Comparative Studies Fellowship), the John Rylands Research Institute Manchester (Research Events Funding), St John's College Cambridge (College Research Associateship and Annual Fund), and the University of Cambridge, Faculty of History (Visiting Scholarship and George Macaulay Trevelyan Fund).

 My first monograph examines the sixteenth-century global event-making of the Battle of Lepanto.
 I decentred the history of Lepanto, which is commonly defined as a victory of 'Christian Europe', by revoicing silenced stories uncovered through research undertaken in more than 170 archives, libraries, and museums.
 Contemporaries shaped Lepanto's meanings as connected histories in places as far-flung as England, Italy, Spain, Portugal, Ethiopia, Russia, the German, Ottoman, and Persian lands as well as Japan, the Philippines, and South America.
 Building on that research, my second monograph studies the impact of material culture on the production of history.
 Objects taken during the Battle of Lepanto, such as Ottoman flags, textiles, and manuscripts, were crucial means for crafting narratives and establishing a material presence of this sixteenth-century event.